 14) Learn from each other

-When managing a group of people, it’s crucial to remind your team that it comprises individuals who bring diverse skills to the group.
-Don’t forget about the underutilized creative talents of your employees.
+Remind your team routinely that it comprises individuals who bring diverse skills to the whole group.
+This can help you tap into the underutilized creative talents of your employees and give them the chance to shine in a way they haven’t before.

-Every few weeks, for example, try hosting a rotating “skill-share” where a team member presents an untapped skill to the entire group, or use team meetings as a way of introducing a new capability one of your team members taught you.
+Host a rotating “skill-share” where a team member presents an untapped skill to the group.
+Or, use team meetings as a way of introducing a new capability a staff member taught you.

 15) Encourage random acts of kindness

-When new hires join the team, ask them to fill out a short questionnaire about their “favorites” (favorite candy, flower, magazine, sports team, etc).
-Keep this information on file, and use it during holidays, team celebrations, and for employee recognition.
+During onboarding, ask new hires about their “favorites” (e.g., candy, flower, sports team).
+Keep this info on file, and use it during holidays, team celebrations, and for employee recognition.